squint-cljs/squint/README.md

 ## Why Clava

-The selling point of clavascript is that you can write with CLJS syntax but get really small JS output, while still having parts of the standard library available (with caveats, based on mutable data structures).
+Clava let you write CLJS syntax but emits small JS output, while still having parts of the CLJS standard library available (ported to mutable data structures, so with caveats).
 This may work for small projects e.g. that you'd like to deploy on CloudFlare workers, node scripts, Github actions, etc. that need the extra performance and small bundle size.

 ## Differences with ClojureScript